austcollins/Applicaiton-Engineering-Coursework-Outline-Editor/README.md

 AppEng Coursework (2019): A web application which allows quick outline editing for taking lecture notes/preparing documents.

 ## How to use the application
-The application is designed to be as intuative as possible, but there are some simple key commands for shortcuts/advanced users.
+The application is designed to be as intuitive as possible, but there are some simple key commands for shortcuts/advanced users.

 ### Getting started
 1. When you first load the application a blank outline will load called 'Untitled Outline'.